-Lymphoma is a type of blood cancer that affects the lymphocytes.
-The lymphocytes are the white blood cells that form part of the immune system and help fight infection.
-Your body has 2 primary types of lymphocytes which are B cells and T cells.
-In lymphoma, either the B or T lymphocytes undergo a malignant change and therefore divide and multiply uncontrollably.
-These abnormal lymphocytes do not function properly and they crowd out the healthy cells.
+Lymphoma is a type of blood cancer that affects the lymphocytes, which are the white blood cells that form part of the immune system and help fight infection.
+The body has 2 main types of lymphocytes – B cells and T cells.
+In lymphoma, either the B or T lymphocytes undergo a harmful change and therefore divide and multiply uncontrollably.
+These abnormal lymphocytes do not work properly and crowd out the healthy cells.
 Lymphoma affects the normal functioning of the immune system.

 There are 2 main types of lymphoma which are characterised by different symptoms and treatment options, and these include:

-- Hodgkin Lymphoma (HL) which is common in young adults between the ages of 15 and 30 years, and adults aged over 50 years.
+- Hodgkin lymphoma (HL) which is common in young adults between the ages of 15 – 30 years, and adults aged over 50 years

 - Non-Hodgkin lymphoma (NHL) which is common in older people